-For review are two documents - a draft 2022 Legislative Program and a draft one-pager with three recommended priorities for 2022.
+Discussion: For your review are two documents - a draft 2022 Legislative Program and a draft one-pager with three recommended priorities for 2022.

-- Protecting the region's revenues will always be a top priority and is listed as #1.
-The second page of the document (and #2 priority), updates the impact of the 2018 loss of and efforts to, restore dedicated revenue. - Added is language noting the importance of state transportation funding.
+- Priority of items on the one-pager reflect the results of the elections and potential different priorities.
+Given the still recovering economy, the Authority does not have a 2022 specific request for how to restore our remaining \$38.5 million gap in dedicated funding. - However, protecting what we have will always be a top priority and is listed as #1 and the second page of the document updates the impact of the 2018 loss of and efforts to restore dedicated revenue. - Added is language noting the importance of state transportation funding.
 On November 8th the Joint Legislative and Audit Review Commission affirmed that the 2020 action on the Omnibus Transportation Bill stabilized Virginia funding for the near and long term as use of high efficiency vehicles continues to rise. - The 2022 General Assembly is likely to consider whether further action can be taken to accelerate electrification of the transportation sector.
 The Authority's Transportation Technology Strategic Plan (TTSP) outlines several initiatives worthy of support including actions to advance use of low or zero emission vehicles for public and private use.